"Incarcerated" and "Strangulated" Inguinal Hernias are surgical emergencies.

 Types of Inguinal Hernias

-- Reducible: Herniated material can be pushed back into the abdominal cavity.
+- Reducible: Contents can be pushed back into the abdomen.

-- Non-reducible: Herniated material cannot be pushed back.
+- Non-reducible: Herniated material cannot be pushed back, increasing risk of complications.

-- Incarcerated: Trapped bowel can lead to bowel obstruction.
+- Incarcerated: Trapped bowel may lead to bowel obstruction.

-- Strangulated: Compromised blood supply to the bowel, leading to ischemia.
+- Strangulated: Blood supply to the bowel is compromised, leading to ischaemia.
 This is a surgical emergency.

 Risk Factors